 And later in life.

 Teaching inquiry can be EASY!

 - Spend HOURS on the internet as you scour for great ideas and strategies on how to teach it.

 - Use trial-and-error and teach MANY LESSONS to figure out how to use it with your students.

-- Save TIME as you plan with this handy-dandy Inquiry Planning Guide (make into clickable link to opt-in page)!
+- Save TIME as you plan with this handy-dandy Inquiry Planning Guide!

 I want to save your nails and give you time to enjoy a steaming hot cup of tea.
 Or beverage of your choice.
 So I decided to share the planning guide I created.

 Use this guide to plan inquiry projects that your students will love to complete and be proud to show off!

 Your Handy-Dandy Inquiry Planning Guide